 Following the release of Version 5 of Google’s PageSpeed Insights tool, many site owners have been left wondering what on earth this ‘Lighthouse’ tool is.
 Lighthouse is a site-audit tool created by Google, which site owners can use to assess the quality of their webpages and find the areas for improvement.
 It started out as a Google Chrome Extension that users could download to compile a report of a particular website.
-The report mainly focuses on data surrounding the site’s speed, and also makes further suggestions as to how the site can better align with SEO best practices.
+The report mainly focuses on data surrounding the site’s speed, and also makes further suggestions as to how the site can align with best practices.

 What has it got to do with PageSpeed Insights?

-While Lighthouse has been available as an extension for a few years now, it was only in November that Google decided to incorporate Lighthouse into its PageSpeed Insights tool.
-This is the first major update Google have made to the tool since they announced that the tool would now use real user data from Google Chrome back in January.
+While Lighthouse has been available as an extension for a few years now, it was only in November 2018 that Google decided to incorporate Lighthouse into its PageSpeed Insights tool.
+This is the first major update Google have made to the tool since they announced that the tool would now use real user data from Google Chrome in January 2018.
 As a result of the Version 5 update, PageSpeed Insights now uses Lighthouse in conjunction with data provided by the Chrome User Experience Report (CrUX).